Tell us about you! Where are you from, what was life like growing up?

 What made you decide to get into acupuncture?

 I always knew I wanted to work with people and their health in an alternative way.
 I studied Kinesiology for my BA at The University of Colorado.
 I looked into Physical Therapy and even did internships at NYU Medical Center and Tel HaShomer Hospital in Israel.
 While they were both enjoyable experiences it didn’t feel like a good fit for me.
 At this point I studied massage therapy while living in Israel.
 I knew it would be a stepping-stone while I figured out what I really wanted to do.
 I then started looking into Chinese Medicine and acupuncture.
 I really liked the idea that you treated the root of the problem and not only the symptoms, while spending meaningful time with each patient.
 I liked that many different aliments could be treated successfully with no side effects.
 After practicing acupuncture exclusively for 11 years, I became introduced to functional medicine when trying to find help for my own health concerns.
 I had traveled a lot through Southeast Asia and picked up some intestinal critters.
 I was treated with antibiotics when I returned 15 years ago but, over time, with stress, school and kids, unresolved issues came back in force.
 I was fatigued, bloated and had stomach pain constantly.
+Some people were able to get medical marijuana products (like Blessed CBD oil, as one example) to help, but I wasn’t so lucky.
 I was at a Professional Fertility Seminar in Vancouver, BC when I heard Dr. Kalish speak about functional medicine – he was describing my symptoms exactly.
 He taught a mentorship program and I decided to enroll in that was life changing.
 Not only am I getting the help and results I was hoping for, but also I can now offer this to my patients in conjunction with acupuncture.

 What services does Ballard Acupuncture Center offer and what type of licenses do you have?